Jarno Laasala

 Jarno Laasala (born 19 September 1979) is a Finnish filmmaker and stunt performer.
 He is a member and co-founder of the stunt group the Dudesons and the former CEO of the production company Rabbit Films.

-As a child Laasala was a Super Mario Bros.
+As a child, Laasala was a Super Mario Bros.
 (Nintendo) champion in Finland.

-In addition to being the CEO of Rabbit Films, Laasala studied and completed a Masters of Science degree.

 Personal life

 Laasala has three children with his ex-wife, Hanne Maria Laasala (Savunen).
-Laasala was diagnosed with melanoma in the spring of 2017, but he was cured by surgery.
+In 2017, Laasala was diagnosed with melanoma, which has since been cured.